AIR CONDITIONING TROUBLESHOOTING CHECKLISTTRY THESE THINGS BEFORE YOU CALL - YOU JUST MAY FIX IT YOURSELF!

 SPLIT SYSTEMS: If the condenser (the box in your backyard-usually, sometimes it may be on the roof) is not coming on at all and not making any noise, try resetting your circuit breaker.
 The breaker should be marked either "air cond" or "condenser" and then wait 5 minutes before turning it back on at the thermostat to see if the condenser comes on.
 Remember, the air won't feel cool right away so give it some time - maybe 10-15 mins to determine if the air is blowing cool again.
-If it's not cool, turn the thermostat to off to prevent any further damage and call for an appointment.
+If it's not cool, turn the thermostat to off to prevent any further damage and call for help.

 ROOFTOP UNITS: If your air conditioner was "working fine then all of a sudden quit blowing", there are many things that caused this to happen, but it never hurts to reset your circuit breaker, and then wait a few minutes to see if it may start working again.
-If it doesn't, call for other suggestions or possibly an appointment.
+If it doesn't, turn it off and call for other suggestions or possibly an appointment.

 HELPFUL TIPS & MONEY SAVING INFO Below is a list of links to helpful